OHSU-Proteomics/PRIDE_submission_tutorial/README.md

 ![Slide 8](images/Slide8.png)

 _Slide 8_<br />
 You will have to fill in a web-like form with these details.
 The forms have character limits and do not allow special characters (or at least not easily).
 I like to make a Word file with these details.
-You can make use of the spelling and grammar checking and the word and character counting tools.
+You can make use of the spelling and grammar checking, and the word and character counting tools.
 Copy/paste from the Word file when filling in the form is recommended.
-More and more manuscripts have experiments beyond the mass spec parts these days.
+More and more manuscripts these days have experiments in addition to the mass spec parts.
 You do not need to describe anything except the mass spec parts of the study.
-What specific biological samples were used in the mass spec experiment and how were they prepared.
+What were the specific biological samples that were used in the mass spec experiment and how were they prepared.
 You may have details in your notebooks about how those samples were digested, cleaned up, run on the HPLC systems, and on the mass spec.
 You might want to compile this metadata at the time you send results to clients instead of years later.

 ---

 ![Slide 9](images/Slide9.png)

 _Slide 9_<br />
 You are finally up to attempting to make the actual submission.
 Will you stick the landing?
 If you have downloaded the latest version of the submission tool, you have to get it to run.
 Java is strange.
 It is property of Oracle (a big database company that acquired Sun Micro Systems).
 It seems kind of open source.
 It can have some security issues, usually from out-of-date versions.
 It may be installed and up-to-date on your system or it may not.
 You can try to launch the submission tool by double clicking or you can also use the command line.
+You may have to do some extra work to get Java up and running to get the submission tool launched.

 ---

 ![Slide 10](images/Slide10.png)

 _Slide 10_<br />
 When the tools starts up, the first thing is to login to PRIDE.
 Someone associated with with the submission needs to have a PRIDE account.
-You do not have to be a manuscript coauthor to submit data to PRIDE, but you will have to take some responsibility for the submission.
+You do not have to be a manuscript co-author to submit data to PRIDE, but you will have to take some responsibility for the submission.

 ---